 Your clients are at risk of having their performance and efficiency compromised as a result of having assets that are degrading in their performance.

-By now, you’ve likely heard your clients express that their assets “aren’t THAT old”, or “it’s only been a few years” when referring to a piece of machinery that is almost eight years old.
-While this can add resistance to your service process and workflow, the truth is it shouldn’t be difficult to let clients know when it’s time to upgrade their machines.
+By now, you’ve likely heard your clients express that their assets “aren’t THAT old”, or “it’s only been a few years” when referring to equipment that is almost eight years old.
+While this can add resistance to your service process and workflow, the truth is it shouldn’t be difficult to let clients know when it’s time to upgrade assets in their IT environment.

-This struggle doesn’t just affect your bottom line and level of service – it’s inadvertently a time-suck and it means that you are spending billable hours communicating and convincing.
-That is definitely risky business for MSPs who could be adding revenue and minimizing risk for environments that you normally couldn’t convince to spend money on replacement gear.
+This struggle doesn’t just affect your bottom line and level of service – it’s inadvertently a time-suck and it means that you are spending scarce billable hours on communicating and convincing.
+That is definitely risky business for MSPs who could be adding revenue and minimizing risk for environments.

 Who is at risk, and what are the risks?